markcheret/human-as-code/README.md

     - Set up a reference human model manifest:
     - Define human-environment interfaces
     - Establish human-environment interaction-maps and policies
+    - Create instructions on how to self-assess required parameters for interaction
+    - Create software libarary generating a human-readable format for individual instances of kind: human

 Work in progress for a reference human model manifest with an instance of kind: human to be found in [Mark-Cheret.yaml](Mark-Cheret.yaml)